zhaxidele/Foundation-Models-Defining-A-New-Era-In-Human-Activity-Recognition/README.md

 # Foundation-Models-in-the-Area-of-Human-Activity-Recognition
 ## (continue updating ...)

-> This repository aims to provide a curated, continuously updated index of foundation models (FMs) for human activity recognition (HAR).
+> This repository aims to provide a curated, continuously updated index of foundation models (FMs) in the human activity recognition (HAR) domain.
 The organization follows our survey’s lifecycle-based taxonomy and major development directions.

 ## The brief history of sensor-based HAR
 <p align="center">